A Menopause Diet for a Healthier, Slimmer and Happier Experience

 It’s also important to do strength training, such as lifting weight.
 This helps improve bone strength and density and prevents bone loss related to menopause.

-You May Also Like:18 Estrogen-Rich Foods to Include in Your Diet
+You May Also Like:5 Foods to Help Balance Your Hormones During Menopause

 Related Search Topics (Ads):